 (The spectacular 'glow' doesn't show up very well in a photo)

 Many gemstones fluoresce under UV light.
 If you're going for a magnifier with a UV light, be extra careful which one you buy.
-Below are two sets of photographs showing a ruby, one with an unbranded 10X loupe with UV light (the size happens to be 10X21), one with QUICKTEST 10X20 loupe with UV light.
-These loupes also have a rim of ordinary (white) light, you push the switch one way for white light, the other way for ultra violet light.
+Below are two sets of photographs showing a ruby, one set taken with an unbranded 10X loupe with UV light (the size happens to be 10X21), the other set of photos taken the QUICKTEST 10X20 loupe with UV light.
+These QUICKTEST loupe also has a rim of ordinary (white) light, you push the switch one way for white light, the other way for ultra violet light.

 For a closer view, click on each of the two images.
 The top right photo in each set is under the loupe's white light; the bottom right photo is under the loupe's UV light.